Editor's Note: This article has been edited to include more relevant information. This article was originally published on January 31, 2019.

 A health savings account (HSA) can be a great way to save money for medical expenses and even for retirement.
 But they do have rules you have to follow in regards to how much you can contribute.

 If you go over your contribution limits, that money is an excess contribution.
 There are a few ways to deal with excess contributions.
 No matter which option you choose, it’s always best to try to fix the mistake as soon as you realize it.

-When it comes to HSAs and their contribution limits, you may be wondering why it matters.
-The reason why the IRS sets annual limits is because HSAs offer three tax benefits:
+The IRS sets annual contribution limits because HSAs offer three main tax benefits:

 - If you invest your HSA money, the earnings grow tax-free.

 - You can withdraw your HSA money tax-free when spending it on qualified medical expenses.

 If you receive your HSA as a benefit from your employer, you can take it with you if you leave your job.
 So you own the account and can take it with you throughout your career.
 Even better, there is no deadline to use the funds you contribute in your HSA.
 You can save them for a big planned medical expense, or keep them growing until retirement if you want.

 You may have noticed tax-advantaged accounts, like your 401(k), Roth IRA, or 529 plan, have contribution limits.
 Otherwise, folks could get away with major tax savings — more than the IRS would like.
 Your HSA is no different.
 Even when you get tax breaks, the IRS still puts limits in place and works to ensure everybody plays by the rules.

 HSA contribution limits go by the calendar year.
 So even if you enrolled in your HSA mid-year, or your plan year runs on a different schedule, you are still subject to calendar year contribution limits.
 Limits change every year, so make sure you stay up to date and don’t reference limits from the previous year.
 The limits for 2021 are below.